Daydreaming about living in a new space? A new neighborhood? Maybe even a new climate?

 Weather is likely a given but consider this a little reminder.
 The weather is a factor both in the best and worst times to move.
 If you’re moving to another state or across the country (or even internationally), consider the conditions in both locations.
-Bear in mind, whatever is best or worst for you is the same for everyone else, so this can affect demand and prices.
-If you live somewhere that winter is harsh, you likely don’t want to move right in the middle of the season.
+Bear in mind, that whatever is best or worst for you is the same for everyone else, so this can affect demand and prices.
+If you live somewhere where winter is harsh, you likely don’t want to move right in the middle of the season.
 If you’re somewhere hot and muggy, the same may go for the middle of summer.

 Work may also dictate when you’d prefer to move.
 If you work during the week but have the option to take a personal day, it’s best to choose a weekday.
 If you’re moving during a busy time at work or you don’t have vacation days saved up, you may need to opt for the weekend.